 The California Act was patterned after the 1968 National Wild & Scenic Rivers Act (WSRA).
-The state and federal acts share similar criteria and definitions in regard to the purpose of protecting rivers, the identification of free-flowing rivers and extraordinary (state) or outstanding (federal) values suitable for protection, establishing a study process to include rivers in the system, as well as an identical classification system.
+The state and federal acts share similar criteria and definitions in regard to the purpose of protecting rivers, the identification of free-flowing rivers and extraordinary (state) or outstanding (federal) values suitable for protection, establishing a study process to include rivers in the System, as well as an identical classification system.
 The primary purpose of both the state and federal acts is to prohibit new water impoundments on designated rivers.

-However, WSRA §3(b) of the federal act establishes a river corridor for purposes of management focus, which (for congressionally designated rivers) has a maximum average width of 320 acres per mile (approximately 1/4 mile on each side of the river).
-58 Subject to valid existing rights, WSRA §9(a)(i) makes mining on federal lands within the boundaries of the corridor subject to rules prescribed by the relevant Secretary (Interior or Agriculture) to effectuate the purposes of the federal act (no mining regulations specific to wild & scenic rivers were ever really done, however).
+However, WSRA §3(b) of the federal act establishes a river corridor for purposes of management focus, which (for generically congressionally designated WSRA §3(a) rivers) has a maximum average width of 320 acres per mile (approximately /4 mile on each side of the river).
+Subject to valid existing rights, WSRA §9(a)(i) makes mining on federal lands within the boundaries of the WSRA §3(a) corridor subject to rules prescribed by the relevant Secretary (Interior or Agriculture) to effectuate the purposes of the federal act (no mining regulations specific to wild & scenic rivers were ever really done, however).
 Within the corridor, mine-patenting is not accompanied by a transfer of land title but only mineral rights (WSRA §9(a)(ii)).
-The federal act establishes a 1⁄2-mile-wide mining withdrawal (no new claims) for federal lands around river segments classified as "wild" (WSRA §9(a)(iii)).
+Notwithstanding corridor boundaries, the federal act establishes a /2-mile-wide mining withdrawal (no new claims) for federal lands around river segments classified as "wild" (WSRA §9(a)(iii)).
+(1992 designation legislation designating a segment of the Merced national wild & scenic river, withdrew mineral rights for the entire river upstream of Lake McClure Reservoir regardless of classification.
 It requires federal agencies to manage the federal lands in the corridor and to a more limited extent outside the corridor to protect the river's free-flowing character, water quality, and outstanding values, as well as a river's esthetic, scenic, historic, archeologic, and scientific features.
 The federal act presumes that corridor boundary establishment, identification or restatement of outstandingly remarkable values, and classification are duties of the federal wild & scenic river manager.
 (WSRA §3(b), (c), and (d)).
 The Congressional Research Service has reports on water rights for WSRA rivers, From time to time there have been generic amendments to WSRA based on management experience.
-61 Guidance has been created.
-More importantly, there is an Interagency

-Wild and Scenic River Coordinating Council that has published a Wild & Scenic River Reference Guide, Technical Papers, and a website covering aspects of the National Wild & Scenic Rivers Act and the practical aspects of its administration.
+Guidance has been created.
+More importantly, there is an Interagency Wild and Scenic River Coordinating Council that has published a Wild & Scenic River Reference Guide, Technical Papers, and a website covering aspects of the National Wild & Scenic Rivers Act and the practical aspects of its administration.